Dina-Michelson/email-agent/README.md

 ### 1. Email Attachments
 The agent processes email metadata and body text only.
-* **Decision:** Attachments are excluded from this implementation.
+* **Decision:** Attachments are intentionally excluded.
-* **Reasoning:** Proper handling involves complex MIME parsing, binary storage, and security filtering which are outside the functional scope of this exercise.
+* **Reasoning:** Processing attachments requires a dedicated pipeline for file parsing (PDF, DOCX, images), security scanning for malware, and specialized logic to decide which file content is relevant to the LLM prompt.
+To maintain a lightweight and focused implementation, this was treated as a separate feature set.

 ### 2. Recipient Handling (CC / BCC)
 The system defaults to replying to the primary sender while maintaining user control.